TyTnMonz/TomoPrint/README.md

    TomoPrint.exe -f "C:\Documents\PDFs" -c 2 -w -s
    ```

-4. **Print a document and trigger a keyword-based rule (keyword: "Transport", trigger: 3 occurrences, 5 copies).
-   This means that 5 copies of the PDF file will be printed if the keyword "Transport" will be find 3 ( Trigger ) times inside the document.**
+4. **Print a document and trigger a keyword-based rule (keyword: 'Transport', trigger: 3 occurrences, 5 copies).
+This means that 5 copies of the PDF will be printed if the keyword 'Transport' is found 3 times (the trigger) inside the document.**
    ```bash
    TomoPrint.exe -d "C:\Documents\invoice.pdf" -k "Transport,3,5"
    ```